 Also starting in 2020, MDC will offer discounted deer and turkey hunting permits for nonresident landowners with 75 acres or more in a contiguous tract.
 According to MDC, many nonresident landowners provide wildlife habitat work on their properties and those efforts can provide benefits to state wildlife resources.
 The discounted permits for nonresident landowners will be:

 NONRESIDENT PERMIT REGULAR PRICE NONRESIDENT LANDOWNER PRICE

 Firearm Deer $265 $195

-MDC is also implementing a landowner registry starting in 2020 for resident landowners to obtain free landowner deer and turkey permits and for nonresident landowners to obtain discounted landowner permits.
+MDC is also implementing a landowner permit application starting in 2020 for resident landowners to obtain free landowner deer and turkey permits and for nonresident landowners to obtain discounted landowner permits.

-The registry will provide secure records of landowners and members of their households who qualify for the free and discounted permits.
-The electronic registry will also provide proof of land ownership and boundaries of the properties for which the free and discounted permits apply.
+The landowner permit application will provide secure records of landowners and members of their households who qualify for the free and discounted permits.
+The electronic system will also provide proof of land ownership and boundaries of the properties for which the free and discounted permits apply.
 Individuals will be required to provide their information online through a secure MDC webpage, or in paper form.
-The landowner registry will be available starting in January 2020.
+The landowner permit application will be available starting in January 2020.